Coze & Dolce

 5. The Leash is your Best Friend

-4. Set Your Puppy up for Success
+4. Set Your Puppy Up for Success

-3. Set the Time aside and be Consistent
+3. Set the Time Aside and Be Consistent

 Like building that dream gym body, training your dog takes daily consistent effort.
 Set aside the time daily, it doesn’t have to be a lot of time either.
 30-45 minutes a day is more than good enough as long as you stay consistent.